 - Discuss your decision to donate your placenta with your physician, if you are having a planned Caesarean section.

 - Your physician’s office will contact MiMedx's regarding your desire to donate your placenta.

 - You will sign a formal consent giving permission for the donation and recovery of the placenta once the child is born.

 - You will be required to answer a series of questions regarding your medical and social history.
 Your information will be used only for medical purposes pertaining to the recovery and use of the placenta.

-- Upon admission for your planned Caesarean section delivery, a blood sample will be obtained when your routine blood work is performed in order to complete serological testing.
+- Upon admission for your planned Caesarean section delivery, a blood sample will be taken in order to complete serological testing.
 This procedure is done to ensure the absence of infectious diseases.
-Since the sample collection will occur at the same time as the admittance blood draw, there is no additional needle stick.

-- After your delivery, a MiMedx's recovery technician will work with the delivery team to recover the delivered placenta.
+- After your delivery, a MiMedx's recovery technician will work with the delivery team to retrieve the delivered placenta.
 Nothing additional is required from the mother.